Written by Liette Tousignant, Co-Founder of UTR Decorating

 So here’s the thing – I’m terrible at math, yet I love numbers!
 I especially love giant block numbers like these.
 Believe it or not, I made this modern looking art with pages ripped from my favorite Stendig calendar.
-This calendar is so beautiful (a piece of art in itself!) that I couldn’t bring myself to throw out the “expired” months.
+This calendar is so beautiful (a piece of art in itself) that I couldn’t bring myself to throw out the “expired” months, even after so many years!
 So I thought I could recycle it by framing parts of it.
 That’s how the idea for this gallery wall came to be, and I absolutely love the results.
 I re-used frames that I already had, and most importantly it’s one of a kind art.

 This is an old calendar – it’s a good thing I saved the pages because I used them to create my black and white gallery wall.
 It really pops, don’t you think?

 Notice how each month’s background alternates between black and white.
 November was in white, December in black, back in white for January; you get the idea.
 It’s a simple feature, yet so classic and cool.
 It feels like my office walls get a mini-makeover every month.